App Store Keyword Research: A Step-by-Step Guide for Indie Developers

 This data answers the core questions from Step 3 directly:

 With download estimates in hand, you can make a much more informed decision about which keywords are worth pursuing and which ones to cut.
-A keyword with 5 apps averaging 50,000 downloads per month is a different opportunity than one where the top app does 800 downloads per month.
+A keyword where the top 5 apps average 50,000 downloads per month is a different opportunity than one where the top app does 800 downloads per month.

 To set up App Store Operator, run: